 Think about the ages and activity levels of your children.
 Toddlers can be knocked over by an awkward, gangly puppy who does not know his own size.
 Bigger kids could crush a small dog if they are not always careful.
 You may wish to consider getting an adult dog that has been around children; a puppy needs a lot of extra attention.

 A family with kids ideally needs an intelligent dog with a good temperament and moderate energy level.
-Certain breeds may be naturally good with kids.
+Certain breeds like the boxer may be naturally good with kids.
 Here are just a few of many dog breeds that tend to do well with children:

 - Labrador Retriever or Golden Retriever: These breeds are usually great with kids and pretty smart, but they can be very hyperactive if they do not get enough exercise.